 Step 3: DMS Pre Approval:

-I am required to input the following DMS Pre Approval info into the FAA website 24 hours before your test.
-Sooner is better.
+I am required get permissions from the FAA to do your checkride.
+Email me the following FAA pre-approval information by the Friday before your test.
+The earlier the better.
 Send me the information via email to firstname.lastname@example.org.
 This is not a web form – simply type in the information in an email.

-Step 4: Wait for a reply from me verifying your check ride time and location.
-(Make sure you check your junk/spam folder in your email application just in case.)
+Step 4: Wait for a reply from me verifying your check ride time.
 If you need to reach out to me my email address is email@example.com and my cell number is (907) 350-6607.
 Text is best if you’re not hearing back right away and need a quick answer.

 Everyone in interested in a successful checkride – passing with flying colors, the first time.
 The following are my recommendations on how to make that a high probability event.
 There is no magic product to buy online, or silver bullet, that guarantees you will pass your check ride.
 It is up to you and your CFI to work diligently together to ensure you are prepared.
 Examiners are the final check in the process of certifying you to fly passengers in the national airspace system, and in the real world of flying.
-Prepare by being intimately familiar with the ACS (Airmen Certification Standards), preparing at least 5 times more than you think you need to at least for the private (your first checkride experience), and insisting on several “practice check rides” with your CFI, or a couple of CFIs.
-This very importantly should include oral quizzing of the sort that will happen during your check ride.
+Prepare by being intimately familiar with the ACS (Airmen Certification Standards), preparing 3 times more than you think you need to at least for the private (your first checkride experience), and insisting on several “practice check rides” with your CFI, or a couple of CFIs.
+This very importantly should include oral quizzing of the sort that will happen during your check ride – to include SCENARIO based questions.
+Put yourself in the flight and imagine things go wrong and what you would do.
+CFIs – teach and question in mini scenarios all along the flight training journey.
 This level of preparation will help you feel more at ease and have confidence in your performance.
-The ACS is your best friend during this journey and is the matrix examiners use to evaluate; so make friends with it!
+The ACS is your best friend during this journey and is, along with the FAA Handbooks, the matrix examiners use to evaluate; so make friends with these publications.
 If you are in line with the ACS, you are on track for a checkride you can enjoy and be proud of.
 Examiners love to see preparedness and knowledge of the ACS, and we love to celebrate your hard work with you.
 Take pride in your excellence and dedication to the art and craft of being a pilot; you should be proud of your hard work and resilience, and every certification level of pilot deserves to be proud of what they have accomplished.
 I look forward to being a part of your flying journey!